 CJ Mahony makes large immersive environments that seek to unsettle and small scale objects that mimic and pretend.
 She is interested in intense audience experiences and digging over untidy narratives, working both in gallery settings and in site-responsive commissions.

-The artwork - (Community Links, Canning Town until 15 December 2018)
+The artwork - (Community Links, Showing until further notice)

 As secretary of the first London branch of the Women's Social and Political Union (WSPU), Adelaide Knight fought for women's suffrage and was arrested and imprisoned in 1906.